bbauska/front-end-web-ui/README.md

     **\<p\> ... \</p\>**
     **\</div\>**

-Note the use of the *tab-pane, fade, show,* and *active* classes and with *peter* as the id.
-This is the same id used as the *href* in the *\<a\>* link in the navigation.
+Note the use of the <i>tab-pane, fade, show,* and <i>active</i> classes and with <i>peter</i> as the id.
+This is the same id used as the <i>href</i> in the *\<a\>* link in the navigation.

 -   The remaining content is also similarly enclosed inside appropriate divs with the correct ids and the classes specified as above.
-Only the first tab pane will have the *show* and *active* classes specified to indicate that the content should be visible on the web page by default.
+Only the first tab pane will have the <i>show</i> and <i>active</i> classes specified to indicate that the content should be visible on the web page by default.

 ### **Modifying the tab-content CSS**

--   We now modify the CSS styles for the tab-content class in the *mystyles.css* file as follows:
+-   We now modify the CSS styles for the tab-content class in the <i>mystyles.css</i> file as follows:

     **.tab-content {**
     **border-left: 1px solid \#ddd;**